 Description of intervention(s) / exposure

-Other interventions - SAM-e (S-Adenosyl-L-Methionine)
+Treatment: Other - SAM-e (S-Adenosyl-L-Methionine)

-Placebo Comparator: P - Placebo Control Group
+Placebo comparator: P - Placebo Control Group

-Other interventions: SAM-e (S-Adenosyl-L-Methionine)
+Treatment: Other: SAM-e (S-Adenosyl-L-Methionine)

 One 400 mg tablet daily in the morning.